TrustBound/dream_test/documentation/README.md

 Dream Test tries to keep three ideas explicit:

-- **Suites are data**: you build a suite tree (unit suites or Gherkin features) rather than registering tests globally.
+- **Suites are data**: you build a nested set of suites/groups/tests (unit suites or Gherkin features) rather than relying on hidden global test discovery.
 - **The runner is a policy decision**: your `main()` chooses output style, concurrency, timeouts, and CI behavior.
 - **Assertions are pipelines**: you start from a value, run matchers, then end with a failure message you’ll want to read at 2am.